brycekbargar/Nilgiri/README.md

 # Nilgiri
-Chai style assertions for .NET
+Chai.js style assertions for .NET
 *nilgiri is some sort of black tea but it was the only one that started with 'n'...*

 ### To "Build" ###